leanhanc/battle-of-the-meta-frameworks/readme.md

 ## Technical details

 - I will be using SSR in order to make a better comparison of the sites.
-- All sites will be deployed on Netlify since using Vercel for example would give an edge to Next.
+- All sites will be deployed on Netlify since using Vercel for example would probably give an edge to Next.
 - Only frameworks that support React will be tested.
 Nuxt (Vue) and Svelte-Kit (Svelte) might be added in the future."

 ## Disclaimer